oneeve8/kobble-data/content/Tutorial2.md

 The Markdown icon is the letter M,
 And the Link icon is a chain link.
-You can open the link in your Kobble view by tapping it Or
+You can open the link in your Kobble view by tapping it
+Or:
-You will notice another icon on the right of square and an up arrow,
+You will notice another icon on the right which is asquare and an up arrow,
 tapping that opens your link in a new window.

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into it.